howisjames/howisjt-com/content/posts/hobby-constructing-sup.md

 *May 27, 2024 - Memorial Day*

 A second round of filling cracks with thickened epoxy was necessary on Friday, which dried overnight allowing me to complete the final sanding Saturday morning.
 Prior to the very last fine sanding I used a mister to lightly spray the board with water.
 The wood fibers absorbed it quickly and swelled.
-After drying a few minutes, I used 220 grit to sand the newly raised bunps leaving the board very smooth.
+After drying a few minutes, I used 220 grit to sand the newly raised bumps leaving the board very smooth.

 ![pic of scale, 2nd weigh-in](/images/hobby/paddling/sup/2024-05-24_orbital-sander-600px.jpg)